jagdishlamba/lendingClubCaseStudy/README.md

 ## General Information
-- Problem Statement
+# Problem Statement
-    • The largest online loan marketplace wants to perform better portfolio and risk assessment.
+    • The largest online loan marketplace wants to perform better portfolio and risk assessment.<br>
-    • Understand the driving factors behind loan default, i.e., the reasons which are strong indicators of default
+    • Understand the driving factors behind loan default, i.e., the reasons which are strong indicators of default.<br>
-    • Reduce such loans thereby cutting down the amount of credit loss.
+    • Reduce such loans thereby cutting down the amount of credit loss.<br>

-- Analysis Approach
+# Analysis Approach
-    • Understand the different attributes of the applicants
+    • Understand the different attributes of the applicants. <br>
-    • Understand the different attributes explaining the loan default
+    • Understand the different attributes explaining the loan default. <br>
-    • Perform univariate analysis to perform data cleansing
+    • Perform univariate analysis to perform data cleansing.<br>
-    • Perform bivariate analysis to by combining attributes of applicants and attributes of loan default to draw conclusions
+    • Perform bivariate analysis to by combining attributes of applicants and attributes of loan default to draw conclusions.<br>

-- Dataset used
+# Dataset used
     • Loan data of company for all loans issued through the time period 2007 t0 2011.

 ## Conclusions
-- Applicants who fall under the following categories are more likely to default on the loan:
+- Applicants who fall under the following categories are more likely to default on the loan:<br>
-    • Loan taken for debt consolidation.
+    • Loan taken for debt consolidation. <br>
-    • Do not own a house.
+    • Do not own a house.<br>
-    • Employment term is more than 10 years and annual income between 50k – 100k.
+    • Employment term is more than 10 years and annual income between 50k – 100k.<br>
-    • High interest rate and high loan amount.
+    • High interest rate and high loan amount.<br>
-    • The loan team should ensure a thorough check on the above factors before approving the loan.
+    • The loan team should ensure a thorough check on the above factors before approving the loan.<br>
-    • This would decrease the possibility of loan defaults.
+    • This would decrease the possibility of loan defaults.<br>

 ## Technologies Used